-We have a plague for Bill today that is inscribed with these words: Business Person of the Year presented by the Webster Chamber of Commerce to William A. Koopman in recognition of your outstanding contributions to the Webster Chamber of Commerce and your commitment to the community – 2018.
+The Chamber presented her with a plaque that is inscribed with these words: “Business Person of the Year presented by the Webster Chamber of Commerce to Diane McClure in recognition of your outstanding contributions to the Webster Chamber of Commerce and your commitment to the community – 2020”.

-|Christopher J. Kotary||
+|Christopher J. Kotary||2008|

-|Thomas J. Strining||
+|Thomas J. Strining||2006|